Lift Chairs at Top Mobility

 Positions: Sit, tilt.

-3 Position Lift Chairs: The 3 position lift chairs recline more than the 2-position chairs and can be positioned anywhere between the straight position to an almost full recline.
+The 3 position lift chairs recline more than the 2 position chairs and can be positioned anywhere between the straight position to an almost full recline.
 These chairs are good for people who want to recline a bit more while relaxing in their chair.

 Positions: Sit, tilt, recline.

-Trendelenburg Position Lift Chairs: The Trendelenburg position means the feet are elevated above the heart, and the heart is elevated above the head.
-These lift chairs are ideal for users with edema, swelling, diabetes, congestive heart failure, neuropathy, and blood circulation disorders.
+The Trendelenburg position means the feet are elevated above the heart, and the heart is elevated above the head.
+These power lift chairs are ideal for users with edema, swelling, diabetes, congestive heart failure, neuropathy, and blood circulation disorders.
 The Trendelenburg position alleviates pressure from body fluids and can help prevent varicose veins.
 It can also help users with circulation in the legs and reduce swelling.
 These lift chairs have 2 motors, allowing you to control the backrest and ottoman separately.
-Trendelenburg lift chairs have multiple positions, including the Trendelenburg position.
-These chairs are good for people who will be spending a lot of time in the chair.
+Trendelenburg lift chairs have multiple positions, including the Trendelenburg position and full recline.
+Designed for full-time comfort, these power lift chair recliners are good for people who will be spending a lot of time and/or sleeping in the chair.

 Positions: Multiple, including Trendelenburg position.

-Zero Gravity Position Lift Chairs: The zero gravity position is the most neutral body position because weight distribution is equal throughout the body, alleviating pressure on the joints, neck, and back.
+The zero gravity position is the most neutral body position because weight distribution is equal throughout the body, alleviating pressure on the joints, neck, and back.
 These lifts chairs offer multiple positions and can relieve stress on the body.
 The zero gravity position was found by NASA to help astronauts endure the sudden and intense increases in gravity during takeoff.
 By placing them in this position, the weight is redistributed equally throughout their body, allowing the stress of takeoff to be distributed safely through their bodies.
 These lift chairs have 2 motors, allowing you to control the backrest and ottoman separately.
-These chairs are good for people who will be spending a lot of time and/or sleeping in the chair.
+Zero gravity lift chairs are good for people who will be spending a lot of time and/or sleeping in the chair.

 Positions: Multiple, including Zero Gravity position.

-Infinite Position Lift Chairs: The infinite position lift chairs recline fully and often offer both the zero gravity position and the Trendelenburg position (check before buying).
+Designed for ultimate comfort, infinite position lift chairs recline fully and often offer both the zero gravity position and the Trendelenburg position (check before buying).
 These chairs have 2 independent motors that allow the user to control the footrest separately from the backrest and can be used comfortably for sleeping.
-This chair is good for people who will be spending a lot of time in the chair.
+This power lift chair recliner is good for people who will be spending a lot of time and/or sleeping in the chair.